Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

-We first present the entire story---from the definition of a polygon all the way through to the new $F_{...}$ calculus for computing areas---in two dimensions where things are easiest to visualize.
-In this lowest of dimensions we will prove all statements rigorously.
-We then discuss the three- and four-dimensional stories in turn, leaving out almost all of the proofs as they are similar in nature to the two-dimensional case, differing almost solely in their algebraic complexity.
-We give the generalization of our definition of polytopes to arbitrary dimensions in Appendix \ref{app:DPolytopes} to show that such definitions are possible.
-However, as we are most interested in applying these ideas to the four-dimensional polytope corresponding to (\ref{eq:nPointBCFW}), we will not discuss higher dimensions in depth.\\ We quickly recall the basic facts about $\mathbb{CP}^n$ that we need before specializing in this and the next two sections, respectively, to the cases $n=2, 3, 4$.
+We begin by quickly recalling the basic facts about $\mathbb{CP}^n$ that we need before specializing in this and the next two sections, respectively, to the cases $n=2, 3,$ and 4.
 Any $Z^{\alpha}\in \mathbb{CP}^n$ (with $n+1$ homogeneous coordinates labeled by $\alpha=0, 1, ..., n$) determines a unique linearly embedded $\mathbb{CP}^{n-1}$ in a dual $\mathbb{CP}^n$, whose elements $W_{\alpha}$ have $n+1$ homogeneous coordinates labeled by lower indices.
 This correspondence between points and hyperplanes is realized via the usual linear homogenous pairing between variables and their duals: $W\cdot Z\equiv W_{\alpha}Z^{\alpha}=0$.
-We assume an understanding of the intersection properties of $k$-planes in projective space, and details can be found in, for example, the appendix of \cite{Hughston:1984gz}.\\ Given three distinct $Z_{1}^{\alpha}, Z_2^{\alpha}, Z_3^{\alpha}\in \mathbb{CP}^2$, we obtain three distinct lines in the dual $\mathbb{CP}^2$, each pair intersecting in a unique point.
-Figure \ref{fig:BasicTriangle} depicts this scenario, with each line being labelled by its defining $Z_i^{\alpha}$ in the dual space, and the vertices of the ``triangle''\footnote{We use inverted commas here as we have yet to give a clear definition of a triangle.} being labelled by the pair of lines whose intersection defines it.
-This is the first of many important departures from standard polytope theory, where we label the $(n-1)$-dimensional faces of our $n$-polytopes, as opposed to labeling the vertices.
-We then label the lower dimensional faces via the intersections of the $(n-1)$-dimensional faces.
+We assume an understanding of the intersection properties of $k$-planes in projective space, and details can be found in, for example, the appendix of Ref.~\cite{CP5Calculus}.
+We also note that we use the notation $Z^{\alpha}$ to denote points in projective space since $Z$ is the standard letter used to denote (bosonified, super) momentum-twistors in $\mathbb{CP}^4,$ however unless otherwise stated the $Z^{\alpha}$'s will have no relation to kinematical data and should be viewed simply as generic points in $\mathbb{CP}^n.$\\ Given three generic $Z_{1}^{\alpha}, Z_2^{\alpha}, Z_3^{\alpha}\in \mathbb{CP}^2$, we obtain three distinct lines in the dual $\mathbb{CP}^2$, each pair intersecting in a unique point.
+As is convention, we refer to linearly embedded $\mathbb{CP}^1$'s (in some background $\mathbb{CP}^n$) as lines, $\mathbb{CP}^2$'s as planes, $\mathbb{CP}^3$'s as hyperplanes, and so on, even though topologically a line and a linearly embedded $\mathbb{CP}^1$ are very different.
+Indeed, this distinction is precisely what we aim to make sense of, and the key realization is that even though lines and planes are topologically distinct from $\mathbb{CP}^1$'s and $\mathbb{CP}^2$'s, the (combinatorial) intersection structure of these objects behave identically in the complex-projective setting as they do in the real-projective setting.
+Figure \ref{fig:BasicTriangle} depicts this scenario, with each line being labelled by its defining $Z_i^{\alpha}$ in the dual space, and the vertices of the ``triangle'' being labelled by the pair of lines whose intersection defines it.